rossslaney/forms-rn-cli/readme.md

 Place the 'Container' anywhere in your application markup <[NameOfContainer] />

-## Add a 'DumbComponent'

-Add a new 'DumbComponent' - these are not connected to the SessionStore

-> forms-rn-cli add-component [NameOfDumbComponent]

-Place the 'DumbComponent' anywhere in your application markup <[NameOfDumbComponent] />

 ## Add a 'Service'

 Add a new 'Service' - these are connected to the Session Store and have functions that can be called from other codebehind files but do not have a visual component.